 The Four Seasons of Marriage

-The emotions in a spring marriage are characterized by excitement, joy, hope and happiness.
+“Spring is where most marriages begin,” says Chapman.
+“The excitement of creating a new life together is not exclusively for newlyweds.”
+The emotions in a spring marriage are characterized by excitement, joy, hope, and happiness.
 Couples feel animated and buoyant, and their attitudes towards one another are positive.
 There is both gratitude and anticipation of the future, and an overall feeling of optimism and trust.

-Emotions include happiness, satisfaction, accomplishment, connection, peace and FUN!
+“Fun is the theme of a summer marriage,” says Chapman.
+“Life is beautiful and reaping benefits of efforts to understand each other.
+Spouses share a deep sense of commitment, satisfaction, and security in each other’s love.”
+Emotions include happiness, satisfaction, accomplishment, connection, peace, and FUN!
 Attitudes are beautiful, but they must be watered, or else they will wither in the heat of the sun.
 There is usually a desire to keep growing together.
 The communication is constructive, and couples have learned to accept each other’s differences.

-Fall marriages can either be a prelude to winter, or a couple can dig deep and make time reverse so they can go back to spring again.
-Emotions in this season include sadness, apprehension, rejection, resentment, loneliness and emotional depletion.
+“These marriages look fine externally; outsiders may even comment on how happy the couple seems to be.
+Yet inside the marriage, things are changing.”
+Fall marriages can either be a prelude to winter, or a couple can dig deep and make time reverse so they can move to spring.
+Emotions in this season include sadness, apprehension, rejection, resentment, loneliness, and emotional depletion.
 Couples in the fall season of their marriage have attitudes of great concern over their marriages; there is an uncertainty about where things are going.

 The beauty about the fall is the fork in the road that makes itself available to couples.
 Either they can lead into winter with attitudes of neglect and allow the marriage to drift in a negative direction, or they can go back to the spring season with actions that foster a positive relationship.
 A couple can either grow closer together or drift further apart in this season.